anwittw/boocas/README.md

 Among others **bCrypt**, **axios** and **passport** have been used in the backend.

 The UI was created using **Reactstrap** to apply **Bootstrap** in Form of React Components.
 In addition to that **React's Effects and States** where used.
-Also, individual styling was applied to smoothen up the to improve user experience.
+Also, individual styling was applied to smoothen up the user experience.

 ## The people behind Boocas